 How to keep the right records to get your working from home tax deductions.

-Working from home became more than just “flexible working conditions” in 2020.
-For so many businesses it became a necessity.
-So, naturally there is an increase in people looking for tax deductions for the extra expenses they incurred working from home during lockdown and beyond.
+Working from home has become more than just “flexible working conditions”.
+For so many businesses it is now a necessity.
+So, naturally there is an increase in people looking for tax deductions for the extra expenses they incur working from home.

 The ATO introduced a few new ways of calculating expenses to try and simplify the process during COVD-19 lockdowns.
 However, before you can even calculate your expenses, you need to make sure you’re keeping the right records the whole way through the financial year.

 Leaving it until the very end (meaning May or June) creates a big, mad rush for you and for your accountant.
 And you might end up missing some key elements!
 So here is a quick and easy guide to tax deduction record-keeping for working from home expenses during the financial year.